Editorial Team

 Fitted cot sheets

-You’ll be changing bedding a lot in the early days, so having four or five fitted cot sheets on rotation is a good amount to start with.
-Stock up on baby bedding too.
+You’ll be changing bedding a lot in the early days, so having four or five fitted cot sheets on rotation is a good amount to start with – and don’t forget the all-important waterproof mattress protector.

 Blankets

 Duvets, quilts and pillows are not recommended for babies under 12 months, so buy a couple of blankets that can be layered up depending on how cold it is.
-Cellular blankets are great as they allow air to circulate – perfect for regulating a baby’s temperature.
-Our soft and tactile cellular blanket is made from pure GOTS (that’s Global Organic Textile Standard) certified organic cotton and makes a lovely gift for anyone with a newborn.
+Cellular blankets can be safely layered, allowing air to circulate and helping to regulate your baby’s temperature.

-Some parents like to swaddle their baby in the early months to give them the cocooned feeling from the womb – plus it's great if your baby has been scratching in their sleep.
+Some parents like to swaddle their baby in the early months to give them the cocooned feeling from the womb.
 Before they can roll over, a swaddle with a blanket tucked over them will keep them cosy.
-If they don’t enjoy swaddles, you can always pop them in a sleeping bag.
-Choose the thickness depending on the season (the lower the tog, the lighter the sleeping bag).
+If they don’t enjoy swaddles, you can always pop them in a sleeping bag; choose the thickness based on the season – the lower the tog, the lighter the sleeping bag.

 Night-time accessories

-A room thermometer, sound machine and night light are handy.
-For peace of mind, a baby monitor is a necessity.
-The new generation of smart baby monitors – such as the Owlet Smart Sock V3 – even link up to an app so you can monitor information such as heart rate and oxygen level via your phone.
+A room thermometer, sound machine and night light are handy, as well as a video baby monitor.
+The new generation of smart baby monitors link up to an app that allows you to monitor information like heart rate and oxygen levels.

 Feeding